DJRGVC/Noter/README.md

 ## Cal Hacks 12.0 Context

-Study-Mate was developed during **Cal Hacks 12.0**, held at the Palace of Fine Arts in San Francisco.
+Noter was developed during **Cal Hacks 12.0**, held at the Palace of Fine Arts in San Francisco.
 The project was designed in the spirit of building practical educational tools within a hackathon environment, balancing clean architecture with creative flexibility.
 Thanks to Hack Berkeley and the Cal Hacks organizers for hosting the event.